haskellindia/old-blog/README.md

   - Separate each slide with a `---`
   - You can also have "vertical slides" - slides that need to be navigated using up/down arrows
     - Separate each vertical line with a `===`
+  - Before starting a "section" in your learning trail, add a "section" slide that simply contains a section heading and its brief.
+Check the content.md template file for an example of a section slide.

 The best way to create your slides is to use the formats in the template _content.md - it is actually pretty easy to create slides!
 And, of course, knowing how to use [markdown] is a pre-requisite - which is also very easy.